 - Any ground logistics: Rome2Rio is a very useful tool for sorting out logistics.
 We are providing detailed info below, but you may want to check your final routing options with Rome2Rio as you can book buses and trains through them.

-- Buses: ALSA is the primary bus service in Spain.
+- Buses: ALSA is the primary long-distance bus service in Spain, which goes to Pamplona.
+But Monbus also serves other routes.

 (This article contains affiliate links.
 This means that if you choose to purchase, I’ll make a small commission.)